jmh3434/java-precourse/Precourse Java.md

 Now, what the Employee will do.. it will take an instance of WhoCanCode ...coder and designer

-Whenever there is an employee, it will take a coder and a designer and pass that resposibility to them.
+Whenever there is an employee, it will take a coder and a designer, and pass that resposibility to them.

 ```java
 class Employee implements WhoCanCode, WhoCanDesign {